Satyam20091998/SwiftWheels/README.md

    ```

 2. Set up the frontend:
+   - Navigate to the `frontend` directory:
    ```bash
    cd frontend
    npm install
    ```

 3. Set up each microservice:
-   - Navigate to each service directory (e.g., `user-service`, `ride-service`, etc.) and install the required packages using:
+   - Navigate to each service directory (e.g., `user-service`, `ride-service`, etc.) and install the required Python dependencies using:
      ```bash
      pip install -r requirements.txt
      ```